 Receipts are required when the costs exceed twenty-five dollars ($25.00).

-Dependent care expenses in excess of those normally experienced will be reimbursed to MTU employees traveling on University business.
+Dependent care expenses in excess of those normally experienced will be reimbursed to Michigan Tech employees traveling on University business.
 Receipts are required and a maximum of $50/day will be paid.
 Because this is a selective benefit in that only certain employees (those with dependents) may be reimbursed, this reimbursement falls under IRS Code Section 61 and must be treated as taxable income to the recipient.
 Applicable FICA, Federal and State taxes on the amount reimbursed to the traveler will be withheld from a future paycheck.

 The policies and procedures described herein are in general terms to allow reasonable flexibility and do not cover every possible situation.
 Items of an unusual nature should be explained on the corresponding expense report.